-This superb book was chosen by the judges as one of the books of the year in the 2011 Readers Favorite Awards.
+MYSTERY, SUSPENSE, FILM NOIR AND DETECTIVE MOVIES ON DVD This superb book was chosen by the judges as ONE OF THE THREE BEST BOOKS OF THE YEAR in the Readers Favorite Awards.
 It is now on sale at Amazon and other stores.
 Amazon's price is only $20.50!
 Or you can purchase a Kindle edition for only $3.99.
 Yes, that's right only $3.99 (including Amazon's wireless delivery charge) and REMEMBER if you buy OR HAVE BOUGHT IN THE PAST the print edition from Amazon, you can download the Kindle edition FREE OF CHARGE!!!Here is the link:

 This e-book is also now on sale at Barnes and Noble, Apple, Sony and other retailers.
-Here is the link for Barnes & Noble's super-special $4.97 NOOK edition (a bit more because this special edition for B&N has many more photos): NOOK MYSTERY
+Here is the link for BARNES & NOBLE'S SUPER-SPECIAL $4.97 NOOK EDITION (a bit more because this special edition EXCLUSIVELY for B&N has many more photos): NOOK MYSTERY

-Another recent book, BRITISH MOVIE ENTERTAINMENTS ON VHS AND DVD is also available both in printed form and at Kindle.
-The Kindle edition is free if you buy the printed edition or have bought it in the past.
-You save $2.99:
+BRITISH MOVIE ENTERTAINMENTS ON VHS AND DVD is also available both in printed form and at Kindle.
+The Kindle edition is free if you buy the printed edition or have bought it in the past from Amazon.
+You save $2.99!

 Please use this link for Barnes & Noble NOOK: NOOK BRITISH

-For the regular print edition of BRITISH MOVIE ENTERTAINMENTS ON VHS AND DVD, please click one of the Amazon links below:
+For the regular print edition of BRITISH MOVIE ENTERTAINMENTS ON VHS AND DVD, please purchase at your country's online Amazon store!

 Yes, "Wings" is featured on the cover of the first of my Guides to Classic Movies on DVD.
 This book has now been released in an up-to-date Kindle edition for only $3.99!
-(Please click the Amazon link next to the big reproduction of the book's cover above).
 The e-book as well as the traditional printed edition are now on sale in online stores throughout the world including Barnes & Noble, Apple and Sony.
 The price for the lavishly printed 320-page book is only $17.50.
 Over 175 movies are detailed, and illustrated with over 100 photos.
 If you take advantage of only ONE of my 178 DVD suggestions, you will save more than the price of the book.
 And if you buy the printed edition from Amazon, you can download the Kindle edition FREE OF CHARGE!

 The third deals with WESTERNS.

-When I commenced work on SILENT FILMS & EARLY TALKIES ON DVD, I thought I'd be lucky to find 200 films that were (or had been) available.
-To my amazement, the total is closer to 1,500.
+When I commenced work on SILENT FILMS & EARLY TALKIES ON DVD, I thought I'd be lucky to find 200 feature films that were (or had been) available.
+To my amazement, the total is now closer to 2,000.
 Of course, these include collections of shorts, and there are duplicates.
 Three or four versions of some popular public domain titles can be purchased for prices ranging all the way from bargain basement to premium.
 I've looked at them all, and selected the best, regardless of price.
-And would you believe that MANY of the cheaper discs are superior in quality to the more expensive?
-I've also provided a quality rating.
-10/10 represents a perfect, indeed an outstanding DVD transfer.
+And would you believe that MANY of the CHEAPER discs are SUPERIOR in quality to the more expensive?
+ALPHA and GRAPEVINE are the front runners so far as SILENT MOVIE CLASSICS are concerned.
+Sometimes, the Grapevine pressing is the better disc, but just as often the inexpensive Alpha version is superior, so I've also provided a quality rating in each review: 10/10 represents a perfect, indeed an outstanding DVD transfer.
 "Sunrise" from Fox is an excellent example of a 10/10 DVD.

 Here are just 3 sample entries from over 175 published in SILENT FILMS & EARLY TALKIES ON DVD: